OpenFogStack/tinyFaaS/README.md

 docker run --rm -v /var/run/docker.sock:/var/run/docker.sock -p 8080:8080 --name tinyfaas-mgmt -d tinyfaas-mgmt tinyfaas-mgmt
 ```

-The Reverse Proxy will be built and started automatically.
+The reverse proxy will be built and started automatically.
-Please note that you cannot use tinyFaaS until the Reverse Proxy is running.
+Please note that you cannot use tinyFaaS until the reverse proxy is running.

 ### Managing Functions

 To manage functions on tinyFaaS, use the included scripts included in `./src/scripts`.

-To upload a function, run `upload.sh {FOLDER} {NAME} {THREADS}`, where `{FOLDER}` is the path to your function code, `{NAME}` is the name for your function, and `{THREADS}` is a number specifying the number of Function Handlers for your function.
+To upload a function, run `upload.sh {FOLDER} {NAME} {ENV} {THREADS}`, where `{FOLDER}` is the path to your function code, `{NAME}` is the name for your function, `{ENV}` is the environment you would like to use (`python3`, `nodejs`, or `binary`), and `{THREADS}` is a number specifying the number of function handlers for your function.
-For example, you might call `./scripts/upload.sh "./examples/sieve-of-erasthostenes" "sieve" 1` to upload the example function included in this repository.
+For example, you might call `./scripts/upload.sh "./examples/sieve-of-erasthostenes" "sieve" "nodejs" 1` to upload the _sieve of Eratosthenes_ example function included in this repository.
 This requires the `zip`, `base64`, and `curl` utilities.

 Alternatively, you can also upload functions from a zipped file available at some URL.
-Use the included script as a starting point: `uploadURL.sh {URL} {NAME} {THREADS} {SUBFOLDER_PATH}`, where `{URL}` is the URL to a zip that has your function code, `{SUBFOLDER_PATH}` is the folder of the code within that zip (use `/` if the code is in the top-level), `{NAME}` is the name for your function, and `{THREADS}` is a number specifying the number of Function Handlers for your function.
+Use the included script as a starting point: `uploadURL.sh {URL} {NAME} {ENV} {THREADS} {SUBFOLDER_PATH}`, where `{URL}` is the URL to a zip that has your function code, `{SUBFOLDER_PATH}` is the folder of the code within that zip (use `/` if the code is in the top-level), `{NAME}` is the name for your function, `{ENV}` is the environment, and `{THREADS}` is a number specifying the number of function handlers for your function.
-For example, you might call `uploadURL.sh "https://github.com/OpenFogStack/tinyFaas/archive/master.zip" "tinyFaaS-master/examples/sieve-of-erasthostenes" "sieve" 1` to upload the example function included in this repository.
+For example, you might call `uploadURL.sh "https://github.com/OpenFogStack/tinyFaas/archive/main.zip" "tinyFaaS-main/test/fns/sieve-of-erasthostenes" "sieve" "nodejs" 1` to upload the _sieve of Eratosthenes_ example function included in this repository.

 To get a list of existing functions, run `list.sh`.